ygemici/osz/docs/howto2-debug.md

  * x   - sets execution breakpoint (break only, default)

 In addition to ELF symbols, you can also use these:
- * tcb   - thread control block
+ * tcb   - task control block
  * mq    - message queue
  * stack - start of local stack
  * text  - start of text segment, end of local stack